vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Ramtek Hill: Theatre of Plenipotentiaries

 In the 13th century Ramtek evolved into a place of pilgrimage which attracted votaries from far beyond the region itself.
 The best known of these was the founder of the Mahānubhāva sect, Cakradhara.
 He came to the hill sometime before ad 1264, probably during the reign of Mahādeva, and stayed in the Bhogarāma Temple, which was originally a Vākāt.aka temple enshrining Vāsu deva and Sam. kars.aṇa, but at that time was dedicated to Vis.ṇu–Rāma and his counterpart Kr.s.ṇa.34 The hill did not derive its fame directly from its being a Vais.ṇava centre as such, nor from its possession of an ancient Narasim. ha temple, but from the fact that it had come to be considered as the residence of Rāmacandra.
-Two 13th-century inscriptions in the Kevala–Narasim. ha Temple testify to the pilgrimage of two brothers, the poet Trivikrama (who may have been the author of the Madālasācamp¯u) and his brother Rāghava, for the sake of worshipping the illustrious Rāma (above, p.
+Two 13th-century inscriptions in the Kevala–Narasim. ha Temple testify to the pilgrimage of two brothers, the poet Trivikrama (who may have been the author of the Madālasācampū) and his brother Rāghava, for the sake of worshipping the illustrious Rāma (above, p.
 86).

 Two big temples had arisen to the west of the Vākāt.aka temples on the spur of the hill, giving it an impressive skyline (Plate 12).
 The main temple